-- Section 2.1.4 Comprehensive Credit Assessment: - Clarified that for an AUS loan where there are guideline differences between the agency requirements vs. National MI's TrueGuide® Section 2 AUS overlay requirements, then the lender must originate the loan to the more restrictive of the two guidelines - Removed reference to the income documentation requirements in TrueGuide® Sections 3.5.1.1 and 3.5.1.26 - Sections 2.3 and 3.13 Product Eligibility Matrices: Updated maximum eligible loan amounts and footnotes. - Sections 3.3.4 Pending Sale of Current Residence, 3.5.3.1 Source of Minimum Borrower Contributions-Borrower's Own Funds and 3.5.5.2 Qualifying Payment Amounts: Expanded to allow Bridge Loan Payments be excluded from the qualifying debt ratio when the departure residence has an executed sales contract with no outstanding financing contingencies - Section 3.4.2 Rate and Term Refinance: Added that the refinance proceeds may also pay down subordinate liens that were used entirely to purchase the subject property - Section 3.4.6 Home Renovation: Added that lenders must follow GSE requirements "as applicable" - Sections 3.5.1.1 Form 4506 Requirements, 4.2.1 Delegated Submissions, 4.2.2 Nondelegated Submissions and 4.2.3 Non-Delegated Post Closing Pack Submissions: Clarified when tax transcripts and vendor verification reports are to be submitted to National MI - Sections 3.5.1.21 Reverse Mortgage Income & 3.5.1.34 Ineligible Sources of Income: Included the change that was effective 10/9/2019, Reverse Mortgage Income is an ineligible source of income - Section 3.5.2 Verbal Verification of Employment: Clarified that employment must be verbally verified - Section 3.5.3.3 Ineligible Assets: Included the change that was effective 10/9/2019, equity from the borrower's primary residence via a reverse mortgage is an Ineligible Asset - Section 3.5.5.1 Liabilities & Ratios General Requirements: Included the change that was effective 10/9/2019, the reverse mortgage repayment terms must be evidenced by a letter from the servicer of the reverse mortgage

-- Section 2.2.15 Automated Tools: Added this new section. - Section 2.3.1 AUS Conforming Loans: Increased CLTV up to 105% for 1-unit Primary Residences, provided loans with > 97% CLTVs have subordinate financing that meet Fannie Mae's Community Seconds® or Freddie Mac's Affordable Seconds® program.
+EFFECTIVE DATE REVISION SUMMARY 1.1.2020 Version 4.0: Section 2.1.4 Comprehensive Credit Assessment: Clarified that for an AUS loan where there are guideline differences between the agency requirements vs. National MI's TrueGuide[] Section 2 AUS overlay requirements, then the lender must originate the loan to the more restrictive of the two guidelines Removed reference to the income documentation requirements in TrueGuide[] Sections 3.5.1.1 and 3.5.1.26 Sections 2.3 and 3.13 Product Eligibility Matrices: Updated maximum eligible loan amounts and footnotes.
+Sections 3.3.4 Pending Sale of Current Residence, 3.5.3.1 Source of Minimum Borrower Contributions-Borrower's Own Funds and 3.5.5.2 Qualifying Payment Amounts: Expanded to allow Bridge Loan Payments be excluded from the qualifying debt ratio when the departure residence has an executed sales contract with no outstanding financing contingencies Sections 3.4.2 Rate and Term Refinance: Added that the refinance proceeds may also pay down subordinate liens that were used entirely to purchase the subject property Sections 3.5.1.1 Form 4506 Requirements, 4.2.1 Delegated Submissions, 4.2.2 Non-delegated Submissions and 4.2.3 Non-Delegated Post Closing Pack Submissions: Clarified when tax transcripts and vendor verification reports are to be submitted to National MI Sections 3.5.1.21 Reverse Mortgage Income & 3.5.1.34 Ineligible Sources of Income: Included the change that was effective 10/9/2019, Reverse Mortgage Income is an ineligible source of income Section 3.5.2 Verbal Verification of Employment: Clarified that employment must be verbally verified Section 3.5.3.1 liabilities & Ratios - General Requirements: Included the change that was effective 10/9/2019, the reverse mortgage repayment terms must be evidenced by a letter from the servicer of the reverse mortgage 3.1.2020 Version 4.1: Section 2.2.15 Automated Tools: Added this new section.
+Section 2.3.1 AUS Conforming Loans: Increased CLTV up to 105% for 1-unit Primary Residences, provided loans with > 97% CLTVs have subordinate financing that meet Fannie Mae's Community Seconds[®] or Freddie Mac's Affordable Seconds[®] program.

-For additional details, refer to the applicable Product Eligibility Matrix:
+For additional details, refer to the applicable Product Eligibility Matrix: Sec.
+2.3.1 - AUS Conforming